hacktoon/mel/docs/lists.md

 ---

 A list is a collection of values.
-Allowed values are references, literals, scopes and other lists.
+Allowed values are references, literals, objects and other lists.
 Mixed types are permitted.

 ```
 names = ['alice', 'ana', 'bob']